jamesdesigns/james-graphql-server/README.md

     }
 ```

-2. Find and Read all products by type.
+2. Find/Read all products by type.
 For example, Read all products that are "Hoodies".
 ```bash
 query findProductByType {
     product(where: { id: "1" }) {